JustAGhosT/phoenixvc-idea-generator/docs/migration/css-modules-tailwind-integration.md

 When migrating a component, follow these steps:

 1. Create the component directory structure
-2. Create a new CSS Module file (.module.css) for the component
+2. Create a new CSS Module file (.module.css) at the component root level
 3. Convert LESS styles to CSS Module styles, incorporating Tailwind utilities
-4. Import the CSS Module in the component
-5. Update the component to use the imported styles
+4. Update all component and subcomponent files to import styles from the correct relative path
-6. Update all imports throughout the codebase
-7. Remove the old LESS file once migration is complete
+5. Ensure class names follow the component-prefixed naming convention
+6. Remove any duplicate CSS files in subdirectories

 ## Utility Functions for Class Names